-Early morning sunrise is amazing atop Kulang Fort you can watch sun rising near Kalsubai.
+The early morning sunrise is amazing atop Kulang Fort you can watch the sun rising near Kalsubai.
 It gets hot quickly all residents started leaving Kulang Fort early.
-Descent of Kulang Fort is challenging you need to be careful all the time steps are small at some places.
+Descent of Kulang Fort is challenging you to need to be careful all the time steps are small at some places.
 Kulang Fort to Ambewadi Village descend is long though comfortable and water was available in the jungle we made lunch and recovered some energy for our final push till Ambewadi village.
 We reached the village by 3 pm completely exhausted with some Junglee Madness.

-Alang Madan Kulang Trek is once in a lifetime trek you should take your time here enjoy each and every step you will never be so close to fear height / thrills / cheating death / achieving the impossible.
+Alang Madan Kulang Trek is once in a lifetime trek you should take your time here enjoy each and every step you will never be so close to fear height/thrills/cheating death / achieving the impossible.

 For the Two days Alang Madan Kulang Trek itinerary please click here